lloda/guile-raw-strings/srfi.md

 With raw string literals, the delimiter can be different for each string literal.
 One is free to choose a delimiter that doesn't appear in the string, which removes the need for escapes entirely.

-Raw string literals are present in other languages [2, 3] and in some Schemes as non-standard syntax extensions [4].
+Raw string literals are present in other languages [2, 3] and in some Schemes as a non-standard syntax extension [4].
 The present proposal is based mostly on [2], where the delimiter may be choosen freely.
-It uses the prefix `#r` to avoid incompatibilities with existing syntax, and to simplify implementation.
-This prefix has not been claimed in any previous SRFI.
+The prefix `#R` is used to avoid incompatibilities with existing syntax and to simplify implementation.
+This prefix is not claimed by any previous SRFI.

 ## Specification

 A raw string literal is a sequence of characters made of the following blocks, with nothing between them.

->  `#r` DELIMITER OPEN STRING CLOSE DELIMITER
+>  `#R` DELIMITER OPEN STRING CLOSE DELIMITER

-* `#r` are the two literal characters `#r`.
+* `#R` are the two literal characters `#R`.
 * OPEN is the character `"`.
 * CLOSE is the character `"`.
 * DELIMITER is an arbitrary sequence of characters other than whitespace, OPEN, or CLOSE.
 DELIMITER may be an empty sequence.